-The National Association of Legal Fee Analysis (NALFA) is a federal tax-exempt group organized under 26 U.S.C. § 501(c)(6).
-As such, we act as the professional governing body for the legal fee analysis profession.
-As a 501(c)(6) organization, NALFA devotes itself to advancing the lines of business and representing the professional interests of the legal fee analysis profession.
+The National Association of Legal Fee Analysis (NALFA) is a federal tax-exempt group organized and governed under 26 U.S.C. § 501(c)(6).
+We serve as the professional governing body for the legal fee analysis profession.
+As a 501(c)(6) organization, NALFA devotes itself to advancing the lines of business and representing the professional interests of the outside legal fee analysis profession.

 Our mission is to help ensure quality and reliability across the legal fee analysis profession, regardless of membership status.
 Our standard for analyzing and evaluating attorney fees and expenses is reasonableness.
-Our members observe proven methodologies and adhere to the proper standard of reasonableness when reviewing attorney fees.
+Our members observe proven methodologies and adhere to the proper standard of reasonableness when reviewing outside attorney fees and expenses.
 Our members follow Best Practices in Legal Fee Analysis.

-NALFA has been cited by 10 different media outlets: Bloomberg News, Thomson Reuters, Bloomberg BNA, ALM's American Lawyer, CNBC, The Wall Street Journal, Insurance Journal, The Chicago Tribune, Minneapolis-St. Paul Business Journal, Daily Journal, ALM's Daily Business Review, ALM's National Law Journal, FindLaw.com, The Florida Bar Journal, Law 360, ALM's Law.com and Politico.
+NALFA has been cited or quoted by 20 different media outlets and/or publications: Bloomberg News, Thomson Reuters, Bloomberg BNA, ALM's American Lawyer, CNBC, The Wall Street Journal, Insurance Journal, The Chicago Tribune, Minneapolis-St. Paul Business Journal, Daily Journal, ALM's Daily Business Review, ALM's National Law Journal, FindLaw.com, The Florida Bar Journal, Law 360, ALM's Law.com and Politico.

 1. What is legal fee analysis?

-Legal fee analysis is the comprehensive review and analysis of attorney fees and costs in an outside legal matter.
-Professionals who perform outside legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors.
+Legal fee analysis is the comprehensive review and analysis of attorney fees and costs by an outside party in a legal matter.
+Professionals who routinely perform outside legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute neutrals, and legal bill auditors.